~ By Sonal Shah

 In the end, you don't have to be a rocket scientist or rather a techie, to be a good technical project manager.
 You can spend your life as a PM trying to find the ultimate task tracking tool, or you can plunge into the universe and mingle with the Chewbacca's, even if it's a galaxy far, far away!

-Sonal Shah is Senior Consultant at Solstice Consulting and offers over 11 years of IT Project Management experience.
+Sonal Shah is Senior Consultant at Solstice Mobile and offers over 11 years of IT Project Management experience.
 She has leveraged her knowledge of technical project management and strategic consulting to help enable successful implementations of large scale infrastructure projects at Delta Airlines, United Airlines, and The Northern Trust Company.

 Most recently, Sonal worked with an industry changing start-up company, G2 Switchworks, to help them in their mission to transform the way airlines utilise technology to distribute inventory.
 Sonal is currently managing a security infrastructure upgrade that spans across various technologies.